dcavanau/BusinessAutomationWorkflow/traditional/install-traditional.md

             * [Creating profiles, network deployment environments and database tables using BPMConfig](./createProfiles.md)
             * Running the generated database scripts
       * [Loading the database with system information](./bootstrapData.md)
+  * Starting your environment and verifying the installation